git4humans/git4humans/README.md

 g cp https://github.com/pytorch/pytorch torch
 ```

-The above command will copy the data from pytorch repository into a new local `torch` directory.
+The above command will copy the data from pytorch repository into a new `torch` directory.

 ### Refresh a Git Repository